Ascend/modelzoo/built-in/MindSpore/Official/nlp/TinyBERT_for_MindSpore/README.md

 - Download glue dataset for task distillation.
 Convert dataset files from json format to tfrecord format, please refer to run_classifier.py which in [BERT](https://github.com/google-research/bert) repository.

-  - Notice（processing of SST-2）: This is the standard dataset of glue benchmark, the address is https://dl.fbaipublicfiles.com/glue/data/SST-2.zip.
+  - Notice（processing of SST-2）: This is the standard dataset of glue benchmark.
 Add the following code in run_classifier.py. **The script is in tools/gluebenchmark_convert_record.**

     ```
     class Sst2Processor(DataProcessor):